Sign up for Funding Circle newsletter!

-When your business relies on trucks for local or long-distance deliveries, the ability to maintain or expand your fleet is vital to growing operations.
-Commercial truck financing can help you purchase vehicles, allowing you to scale without putting a strain on your working capital.
+When your commercial trucking business relies on trucks for local or long-distance deliveries, the ability to maintain or expand your fleet is vital to grow operations.
+Commercial truck financing can help you purchase commercial vehicles, allowing you to scale without putting a strain on your working capital.

-In addition to buying new or used trucks, commercial truck loans can be used to lease new or used trucks, or to make repairs to trucks that your business already owns.
-This type of financing can cover semi trucks, tow trucks, dump trucks — or virtually any other type of commercial truck your business relies on.
+In addition to buying new or used trucks, commercial vehicle loans can be used to lease new or used trucks or to make repairs to trucks that your business already owns.
+This type of financing can cover semi-trucks, tow trucks, dump trucks — or virtually any other vehicle in the commercial trucking industry.

-If you’re ready to upgrade your fleet, commercial truck financing could be the solution to keep the wheels turning while preserving your cash flow.
+If you’re ready to upgrade your fleet, commercial vehicle financing could be the solution to keep the wheels turning while preserving your cash flow.

 Financing a commercial truck is similar in some ways to equipment financing.
 The truck secures the financing and serves as collateral for the loan.
 It’s common for commercial truck lenders to require a down payment (ranging anywhere from 0% to 25%), but it’s possible for the most qualified borrowers to get 100% financing even with no down payment.

-Loan terms are typically equal to the useful life of the truck, which is typically 5 to 10 years.
+Commercial loan terms are typically equal to the useful life of the commercial vehicle, which is typically 5 to 10 years.
 The purpose of matching the loan term to the life of the truck is to make sure you’re not still paying it off after it’s outlived its usefulness.

 Banks and credit unions rarely offer commercial truck financing.
-There are, however, a number of alternative lenders that specialize in financing the purchase and leasing of commercial trucks for small businesses.
+There are, however, several alternative lenders that specialize in financing the purchase and leasing of commercial vehicles for small businesses.

 The advantage of a lower down payment is that you’re parting with less cash out of pocket.
-But, a smaller down payment means financing a larger amount.
+But a smaller down payment means financing a larger amount.
 The more you finance, the larger your monthly payment may be and the more you may pay in interest over the life of the commercial truck loan.
-Crunch the numbers on down payments to see how that could affect your loan payoff.
+Crunch the numbers on down payments to see how that could affect your monthly payments and eventual payoff.

-Commercial semi-truck truck financing also considers credit scores, time in business and revenues, but you don’t necessarily need to fit a specific mold to qualify.
-Many businesses have been able to obtain commercial truck loans, even with less than perfect credit.
+Commercial truck financing also considers credit scores, time in business, and revenues, but you don’t necessarily need to fit a specific mold to qualify.
+Many businesses have been able to obtain commercial truck loans, even with a less-than-perfect credit score.
 Since the truck serves as collateral for the loan, commercial truck financing is seen as being less risky for the lender.

 Before you get started on the road to funding, you’ll need to know the truck you’re interested in financing as this plays an important role in your application.